 - Hash index must have a primary index, but the single table join index may or may not have.

-- We cannot define a partitioned primary index on a hash index, but can define on single‑table join index.
+- We cannot define a partitioned primary index on a hash index but can define it on a single‑table join index.

 - We cannot specify Non-Unique Secondary Index, aggregate function, trigger on Hash Index, but all these we can define on single‑table join index.

 Note:- Both hash index and single-table join index are defined to improve the query performance.
-A hash index is a restricted form of single-table join index so performance wise both should be same.
-Consider below examples of hash index to understand the creation process:
+A hash index is a restricted form of a single-table join index so performance wise both should be the same.
+Consider below examples of the hash index to understand the creation process:

 CREATE BASE TABLE EMPLOYEE ( EMP_ID INTERGER NOT NULL, EMP_SSN_NO INTEGER NOT NULL, EMP_NAME VARCHAR(100), MANAGER_ID INTEGER NOT NULL, MANAGER_NAME VARCHAR(100), DEPT VARCHAR(30)) UNIQUE PRIMARY INDEX(EMP_ID);